What is Bioidentical Hormone Replacement?

 Bioidentical hormones closely match the chemical structure of the hormones produced by your body.
 In contrast, synthetic or chemical hormones are made from artificial sources.
 While they may offer some relief, there is also a greater likelihood of side effects.
 Unlike natural hormones that are easily absorbed, your body may see synthetic hormones as a threat and put up natural defenses to protect you from them.
 Dr. Anna-Marie Wysynski helps patients balance their hormones in the Milton-Oakville-Hamilton Area using Bioidentical Hormone Replacement Therapy.

-Your Bioidentical Hormone Replacement Therapy specialist, Anna Marie Wysynski, M.D. may choose to use one or several types of Bioidentical Hormones based on your symptoms and your initial response to the therapy.
+Your Bioidentical Hormone Replacement Therapy specialist, Anna Maria Wysynski, M.D. may choose to use one or several types of Bioidentical Hormones based on your symptoms and your initial response to the therapy.

 There are several estrogens produced by the human female.
 The production of estrogen drops rapidly between age 40 and age 50 and is responsible for hot flashes, night sweats, depression, and a low sex drive.
 There are tremendous benefits in replacing estrogen past menopause.
 Those women not replacing estrogen are far more likely to become demented or develop diabetes.
 These poor ladies are also more likely to get heart disease, osteoporosis, urogenital atrophy, urinary incontinence, painful intercourse, and die 5-6 years earlier than those who replace their estrogen.